Eton Mess

-Made from nothing more than crumbled meringue nests, whipped cream and ripe English strawberries, Eton Mess is assembled rather than cooked and the taste is simply sublime.
+Made from nothing more than crumbled meringue nests, whipped cream and ripe English strawberries, this pudding is assembled rather than cooked and the taste is simply sublime.

 For me, Eton Mess is predominantly a summer dessert.
 But you can make it all year round, as long as you have recourse to frozen or imported strawberries.

-Eton Mess is blissfully straightforward to assemble.
+This pudding couldn't be easier to prepare.
 Here's all you need to feed four:

 If you want to appear as a generous host, a large bowl piled high with the delicious mix does the trick.

 If you want to look classy, serve the pudding in tall glasses with long spoons.
-Alternatively, arrange the meringue and fruit/cream in layers on a plate as in the picture below.
+Alternatively, arrange the meringue and fruit/cream in layers on a plate as in the picture above.

 You could even go 'Pavlova' and use a two large meringues instead of small ones.
-This isn't traditional, but looks very elegant and would suit an 'occasion' like a wedding or christening party.
+This isn't traditional, and certainly not "messy", but looks very elegant and would suit an occasion like a wedding or christening party.

 Wash the fruit.
 If you're using strawberries and they're very large, cut them in half.